 New York’s Wind

 The Wind is the one thing rarely mentioned and it’s the one thing that can transform a day completely.
-A cold Winters’ day is perfectly bearable in light winds but when the picks up it can feel Bitingly cold.
+A cold Winters’ day is perfectly bearable in light winds but when it picks up it can feel Bitingly cold.
 Likewise, a pleasant Breezy summer’s day becomes Muggy and unbearable when there is no wind.

 Unfortunately, there isn’t really a lot you can do about the wind.
 However, be prepared, if the temperature appears reasonable, but the forecast wind is high, assume it’s going to feel an awful lot colder.
 So extra layers or a windbreaker is a sensible precaution.
 In Summer if it’s hot, sunny, and sticky with no wind, plan for easy relaxed activities as it can get very oppressive in the concrete canyons of the city, better still head to the museums on the hottest days and bath in the climate-controlled halls and exhibits!